stephenfreund/RoadRunner/README.txt

   * 9/29/2014: All users should update to this version or later.
-  			   It fixes many bugs and corner cases, has a variety of small functionality enhancements for fastpath code, and improves scalability for the shadow state.
+  			   It fixes many bugs and corner cases, has a variety of small functionality enhancements for fastpath code, and improves scalability of the shadow state data structures.

 See CHANGES.txt for more details.